 My daughter age 10, enjoyed the book very much.
 She felt that writing prayers to God gave her a way to hand her troubles to Him and in doing so took the worry off of her.
 She felt that her praises to God seemed more meaningful because she was taking the time to sit and write to Him.

-In Writing to God, Hackenberg has given children wonderful prayer tools that they can continue to use as they grow both in the world and in His word.
+, Hackenberg has given children wonderful prayer tools that they can continue to use as they grow both in the world and in His word.
 Creative and well-written with the loving care of an encouraging mom, this book has something both children and their parents can truly benefit from.